OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 Pertains inclusively to the Database operations.

 ##### DOC
-Pertains inclusely to the documentation operations.
+Pertains inclusively to the Documentation operations.

 ##### CODE
 This one hasn't actually been created and we don't actually use it.
 The entire project is code based... but it is in this guide for clarity of labeling and documentation.